psych0d0g/ESP8266_FishTank/README.md

 ESP8266 Powered Fishtank controller

-Tested on LoLin NodeMCU 1.0 ESP8266 Board
+Tested and developed on LoLin NodeMCU 1.0 ESP8266 Board

+PLEASE NOTE: this software is licensed under the MIT license, but used librarys might use other licenses.

 ### Simplified Schematics